rpc — rpc library

 Control another rpc device over SPI.

-• clk_phase - Sample data on the first (0) or second edge (1) of the clock.
+• clk_phase – sample data on the first (0) or second (1) clock edge.

-NOTE: Master and slave settings much match.
-Connect CS, SCLK, MOSI, MISO to CS, SCLK, MOSI, MISO.
-Finally, both devices must share a common ground.
+Master and slave settings must match.
+Connect CS, SCLK, MOSI, MISO directly.
+Both devices must share a common ground.

 class rpc_spi_slave – SPI Slave Interface